jadecobra/python_tdd_exercises/source/classes/classes_attributes_methods.rst

 ----

-How to define a class with attributes and methods
+how to define a class with attributes and methods
 -------------------------------------------------

 Since I know how to define classes with methods and how to define classes with attributes, what happens when I define a class with both?